PaladinFinance/Dullahan/docs/DullahanPodManager.md

 uint256 lastUpdatedIndex
 ```

-Last update timestamp for the Index
+Last updated value of the Index

 ### lastIndexUpdate